jshmnrd/jshmnrd.ca/content/z-draft-test/aotm-202605-iftefwm.md

 ## 1. Prison of Flesh
 <a class="copy-btn" href="https://genius.com/Lorna-shore-prison-of-flesh-lyrics" target="_blank" title="Genius">Lyrics</a>&emsp;<a class="copy-btn" href="https://genius.com/35292981" target="_blank" title="Genius">Song Bio</a>

-<b><i>What an opening to an album!</i></b>

-The build up at the start is fantastic, it builds anticipation really well.
-Not that it's news to anyone but [Will](https://en.wikipedia.org/wiki/Will_Ramos), the lead singer, has some super impressive vocal talent!

 <style>
 @font-face {
     font-family: Darker;